The Listeners (opera): Essen 2025 production

-The Essen production of The Listeners, directed by Anne-Sophie Mahler for the Aalto Musiktheater, was met with critical acclaim, described as "a resounding success" by Juan Carlos Tellechea in Mondo Classical, who wrote "Mazzoli not only writes enchanting choral music, which often builds in clusters and then oscillates into slow rhythms; the orchestral music, heavy on percussion and electronics, is also mesmerizing."
+The Essen production of The Listeners, directed by Anne-Sophie Mahler for the Aalto Musiktheater, was met with critical acclaim.
+Juan Carlos Tellechea called it "a resounding success" in Mondo Classical, writing, "Mazzoli not only writes enchanting choral music, which often builds in clusters and then oscillates into slow rhythms; the orchestral music, heavy on percussion and electronics, is also mesmerizing."
 Michael Kaminski, writing in Concerti, described the opera as "gripping... musically phenomenal and scenically suggestive."